electricimp/JSONEncoder/README.md

 ### encode(*data*)

-The **encode** method takes one required parameter the data and returns a stringified version of that data.
+The **encode** method takes one required parameter the data to be encoded and returns a stringified version of that data.

 ###### Basic Example: